 Serve Up Omega-3’s Every Day

-If your child doesn’t want to eat Omega-3 rich foods, such as chia seeds, hemp seeds, nuts and fatty fish, then a good wholesome supplement is the key here.
+If your child doesn’t want to eat Omega-3 rich foods, such as salmon, sardines, chia seeds, hemp seeds, and nuts, then an excellent wholesome supplement is key here.
 Nordic Naturals is my choice for my child’s Omega-3’s as well as my own.

 Boost Vitamin B

-Consider Giving Up Gluten [or at least partially]
+Consider Giving Up Gluten [or at least some]

-It’s been said over and over again, that gluten is a disrupter to our digestive tract.
-Gluten is a protein, yes, but to some people, it’s a very hard protein to digest.
-Too much is too much for our littles to digest causing their systems to be inflamed.
+It’s been said over and over that gluten is a disruptor to our digestive tract.
+Gluten is a protein, but to some, it’s a tough protein to digest.
+Too much is too much for our littles to digest and can cause their system to get inflamed.
 While not all gluten-free foods on the market are healthy, you’ll want to look for foods that do not contain GMO’s, especially foods with corn.
 I posted 10 SIGNS YOU ARE GLUTEN INTOLERANT in hopes it might help whoever reads it to know and perhaps understand more about this controversial subject.

 Avoid Processed Foods